Chris Dellarocas: Associate Provost for Digital Learning & Innovation

 Romy Ruukel: Director

-Romy joined BU after program managing at edX, a global e-learning and MOOC platform.
-She holds master’s degrees in human development & psychology (Harvard University) and humanities & leadership (New College of California).
-Throughout her career, Ruukel’s work and research have focused on sociology of education, universal design for learning, and 20th-century social movements.
+Romy leads the BU DEI team charged with encouraging and nurturing innovative ideas and approaches in digital education through incubating select pilot projects.
+She joined BU after program managing at edX, a global e-learning and MOOC platform.
+She has MA degrees in human development & psychology (Harvard University) and humanities & leadership (New College of California) and a BA in English Language and Literature (Whitman College).
+Throughout her career, Romy’s work and research have focused on sociology of education, universal design for learning, and 20th-century social movements.

 Tim Brenner: Media Production Manager